spryker/spryker-docs/docs/scu/dev/how-the-spryker-code-upgrader-works.md

 ### 1. Identifies the available updates for the Spryker modules

 The Upgrader tool performs the following sub-steps:
 1. To identify the modules to be updated, it compares the information present in the `composer.json` and `composer.lock` files with our latest released code.

-2. It creates a list of modules and third-party libraries to be updated.
-Groups the modules according to how we released them.
+2. It creates a list of modules and third-party libraries to be updated and groups the modules according to how we released them.

 {% info_block infoBox "Module groups" %}

-As modules depend on other modules, we tend to release them in groups.
+Because modules depend on other modules, we tend to release them in groups.
 When the Spryker Code Upgrader identifies a module to be updated, apart from the identified module, it also adds all the other related modules from its group to the list.

 {% endinfo_block %}